Are German carmakers exploiting Serbian workers? – DW – 11/27/2024

 "Some cases have been ongoing for over a year, but we don't know what BAFA has demanded from the companies," Brüggemann told DW.

 According to BAFA, they have received a total of 221 complaints since the new law was enacted, three of which are from Serbia.
 Out of the total, 161 cases were deemed unfounded, leaving 60 active complaints.
-BAFA says it has not imposed a single penalty so far.
+BAFA says it has not imposed any penalties so far.

 Public outcry across Serbia